kubernetes-sigs/cluster-api-provider-packet/docs/layer2/layer2_support.md

 3. **Send the Event**: The constructed JSON data is then sent to the user_state_url via a POST request.
 This allows the system to log the state of the network configuration process (e.g., "running," "succeeded," or "failed") along with an appropriate status code and message.
 This approach enables tracking of the server's state during the boot process, particularly for critical operations like network configuration.

+### Note:
+1. If you want to connect the VLANs that are in different metros, you need to enable [Backend Transfer](https://deploy.equinix.com/developers/docs/metal/networking/backend-transfer/)

+2. If you want to use your own IP address range, and the VLANs are in the same metro, you can use the VRF Metal Gateway to connect the VLANs and allow CAPP to assign IP addresses from the specified range.

 ### IP Address Management: